Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods: Results

-These results are difficult to compare directly with existing studies, as, to our knowledge, this represents a novel approach to the problem.
+These results are difficult to compare directly with existing studies since, to our knowledge, we take a novel approach to the problem.
 While previous work has examined various characteristics or drivers of dry spells, we are not aware of any studies that predict a binary outcome indicating the occurrence or absence of a dry spell.
-However, we can compare this against a baseline of just predicting 0's since that is the majority category --- as mentioned only 24\% of all data points over the AOI over 44 years of observed data are dry spells.
-Naturally, this yields an overall accuracy of 76\%, only a small improvement to our model of 72\%, although this is not the most important metric.
-For a clearer idea of what the model is doing we look at the class 1 row of the classification report table.
+However, we can compare this against a baseline of just predicting 0's since that is the majority category.
+Recall we have an average of 0.24 dry spells across the AOI over 44 years of observed data.
+Naturally this yields an overall accuracy of 76\%, only a small improvement to our model's accuracy of 72\%.
+Despite this, raw accuracy can be misleading.
+For insight into our model's performance we look at the class 1 row of the classification report table.
 This tells us that our precision is 44\%, recall is 50\% and $F_1$ score is 46\%.
-This means that out of all the dry spells our model predicted, it was right 44\% of the time, and out of all the dry spells that actually happened for all our test years, we predicted the dry spell 50\% of the time.
-In addition, we calculate the Receiver Operating Characteristic – Area Under the Curve (ROC-AUC), which provides an aggregate measure of performance across all possible classification thresholds.
+This is interpreted as meaning that out of all the dry spells our model predicted, it was corect 44\% of the time.
+Additionally, out of all the dry spells that occurred over all our test years, the model predicted the dry spell 50\% of the time.
+We also calculate the Receiver Operating Characteristic – Area Under the Curve (ROC-AUC), which provides an aggregate measure of performance across all possible classification thresholds.
 Our model achieves an ROC-AUC of 0.65, indicating a moderate ability to distinguish between years with and without dry spells.
 This value again shows that our model is better than predicting only 0's (which would yield 0.5).
 These are strong results considering the small sample size and small number of explanatory variables, and it confirms what studies like \citep{Salack2013} and others have suggested, that SSTs influence WAM characteristics like dry spell.